Todmorden's Ancient Circle

 The urns and certain other finds are on permanent public display at Todmorden Library.

-A report of the excavation, by J Lawson Russell, appeared in H. Ling Roth’s 1906 book, 'The Yorkshire Coiners 1767 -1783, and notes on Old and Prehistoric Halifax'.
+A report of the excavation, by J Lawson Russell, appeared in H. Ling Roth’s 1906 book, 'The Yorkshire Coiners 1767 -1783, and notes on Old and Prehistoric Halifax', a book that can be found in some of Calderdale's libraries.